 "New Line Umpire Guidance" document for more information.
-This can be found in the Official Hub here.
+This can be found on the officials' area of the LTA website in the 'Downloads and Resources' > 'Rules & Procedures' > 'Umpires - Non-Professional' section.

 6.2.
 What to expect on your first day as a Chair Umpire